zhenga8533/bbvw-wiki/docs/pokemon/wooper-paldea.md

 ### Tutor Moves

-Wooper-Paldea cannot learn any moves from tutors.
+Wooper Paldea cannot learn any moves from tutors.